BlogKubernetes

 every name here is a full-cluster takeover if compromised

-verbs ["*"] on resources ["*"] is cluster-admin by another name.
-Enumerate the verbs you actually use: get/list/watch for readers, add create/update/patch/delete only where needed.
+verbs ["*"] on resources ["*"] is the same blast radius as cluster-admin.
+Enumerate the verbs you actually use: get/list/watch for readers, add create/update/patch/delete only where the workload needs them.

 bash